-If you still have no idea of what is wrong, then I suggest to use commons-httpclient if it isn't already the case (you should just put commons-httpclient in you classpath), and then turn on the debug logging.
+If you still have no idea of what is wrong, then setup Ivy to use Apache HTTP Client library and turn on the debug logging for that library.
 You will then have very detailed information on how your url is handled.
 If you still have problem, ask for help on the Mailing lists.

 No problem, you just have to set an ant property: